VA Clinics

 SCHEDULE

-In VA subspecialty clinic on Mondays, Thursdays, and Fridays, residents will see patients as assigned and staff them with the attending.
-The assignments should go out via email either the day before or the morning of clinic.
+• In VA subspecialty clinic on Mondays, Thursdays, and Fridays, residents will see patients as assigned and staff them with the attending.
+You should receive a Tiger message or email from the VA senior the mornings of Monday, Thursday, and Friday outlining the assignments for the afternoon VA clinic on those days.
 Afternoon clinics begin at 12:30 PM and you should report as soon as Midday Didactics have finished.

 PATIENT FLOW